rasmus-leseberg/security-labs/README.md

 * Containerized Infrastructure
 * CI/CD Development framework

 The aim of this lab was to perform SAST on an application through GitHub Actions and generate a report.
-Source Code Quality Analysis and generating bulls of materials for the application was also part of the scope, along with GitHub Action workflows.
+Source Code Quality Analysis and generating bills of materials for the application was also part of the scope, along with GitHub Action workflows.

 ### SAST
 Static Analysis or `Static Application Security Testing` is a testing methodology that analyzes source code to find security vulnerabilities, also known as 'white-box testing'.
 SAST takes place very early in the software development life cycle (SDLC) as it does not require a working application and can take place without code being executed.